Join us as we wander through ice caves and capture the Aurora Borealis in the land of fire and ice!

 Total Cost: $3990 USD

 We will be lodging in multiple locations while exploring the south shore of Iceland.
-All lodging locations listed within the itineray.
+All lodging locations listed within the itinerary.
 On this trip, there is a single room supplement of $750 USD.

 Northern Lights Ice caves of Vatnajökull National Park, Jökulsárlón Glacier Lagoon, Diamond Ice Beach, Seljalandsfoss and Skógafoss Waterfalls, Black-Sand-Beach of Reynisfjara, Reynisdrangar Sea-Stacks, Lava Landscapes, Vestrahorn Mountain on the Stokksnes Peninsula, Skaftafell Nature Reserve, Þingvellir National Park, the Geysir Geothermal Area, Gullfoss Waterfall and more!